jro31/jethro-codes/_articles/projects/meals-of-change.md

 ...
 ```

 From their own [documentation](https://github.com/cyu/rack-cors), Rack::Cors _"provides support for Cross-Origin Resource Sharing (CORS) for Rack compatible web applications,"_ which is just a fancy way of saying that it allows you to white-list external domains.
-So if, as is the case here, I have the API hosted in one place, and it's receiving requests from a front-end hosted in another place, Rack::Cors allows you to white-list the domain of the front-end.
+So if, as was the case here, I have the API hosted in one place, and it's receiving requests from a front-end hosted in another place, Rack::Cors allows you to white-list the domain of the front-end.

 And to that end, it was necessary to white-list two URLs: